juxt/yada/dev/resources/user-manual.md

-# The yada user guide
+# The yada user manual

-Welcome to the yada user guide!
+Welcome to the yada user manual!

-This guide is ideal if you are new to yada and is suitable for anyone who is interested in building robust RESTful web APIs with Clojure quickly and easily.
+This manual is ideal if you are new to yada and is suitable for anyone who is interested in building robust RESTful web APIs with Clojure quickly and easily.